 The requirements are simple.
 You need a Legionella Risk Assessment carried out and reviewed at least once every two years by someone who is competent to assess the level of risk posed by Legionella bacteria.
 After the risk assessment further action including Legionella Testing may be required.

 You need to update or review the risk assessment at least once every 2 years or if there is reason the believe the risk assessment is no longer valid.

+You DO NOT need to test for Legionella every year unless the risk assessment has identified a need for testing.
+You DO NOT need to produce a Legionella Test Certificate unless the risk assessment has identified a need for testing.
 You DO NOT need to renew, review or carry out a new risk assessment every time there is a tenancy change.

-Again, this is not correct as there had been a documented change, domestic rented properties are now under the ACOP L8.
+There is NO automatic or legal requirement to test for Legionella unless identified by the risk assessment.
+In response landlord groups such as the NLA replied (through press releases etc.) that there is no need for landlords to do anything and that nothing has changed.
+Again, this is not correct as there had been a documented change, domestic rented properties are now under the scope of the ACOP L8.
 However, landlord groups were addressing the claim that landlords need to test for Legionella and did not make it clear that a risk assessment is now required.

 To carry out a Domestic Legionella Risk Assessment you need to be competent to assess the risk.
 This means that Landlords can carry out their own risk assessments if they feel they are competent.
 There is an issue with this as the HSE do not state what "competent" means in terms of Legionella and Landlords could leave themselves liable if they do not assess the risk correctly.